Audi e-tron Sportback SUV

 Of course, this has an impact on practicality, with two centimetres of back seat headroom and 45 litres of boot space sacrificed.
 Luckily the standard e-tron is a large car because even after the compromises, the Sportback still has enough room for tall adults, a 615-litre boot and 1,655 litres of space when the rear seats are folded flat.
 That's still plenty of room for families looking for an EV.

-In standard form, there are two versions of the e-tron Sportback, badged 50 quattro and 55 quattro, but only the 55 is currently available in the UK.
+In standard form, there are two versions of the e-tron Sportback, badged 50 quattro and 55 quattro, and both versions are now available in the UK.
 The entry-level version gets a 71kWh battery pack and 308bhp.
-The 55 quattro has a bigger 95kWh battery, boosting its range to 241 miles, along with a power increase to 402bhp.
+The 55 quattro has a bigger 95kWh battery, boosting its range to just under 260 miles, along with a power increase to 402bhp.
 This version is no slouch, getting from 0-62mph in just 5.7 seconds, although frequent bursts of acceleration will see the range reduce significantly.

 The Sportback takes all the best attributes of the standard Audi e-tron and offers buyers a sportier look.
 It boasts the same high quality interior, refined driving experience and technology, but has a price tag to match.

-Unlike a petrol or diesel SUV, this figure can go up slightly in stop-start traffic because lower speeds draw less current from the batteries and decelerating frequently puts more energy back into them.
+Unlike a petrol or diesel SUV, the car's range can go up slightly in stop-start traffic because lower speeds draw less current from the batteries and decelerating frequently puts more energy back into them.
 The e-tron Sportback has some clever tricks at higher speeds, too, hunkering down on its suspension to improve aerodynamics.
 However, there’s no getting away from the fact it also weighs around 2,500kg.

 Audi has also made several updates to its electric powertrain for the Sportback, including the ability for the front motor to stop working while cruising to help save energy.
-Car tax is free, thanks to the e-tron’s zero emissions, and company-car drivers will pay no Benefit-in-Kind (BiK) tax in 2020/21.
+VED (road tax) is free, thanks to the e-tron’s zero emissions, and company-car drivers will pay no Benefit-in-Kind (BiK) tax in 2020/21.
 It’s also exempt from the London Congestion Charge and low-emission zones.
 However, it’s important to note insurance won’t come cheap, with the Audi sitting in the same band as Ferraris and Lamborghinis.

 Every version of the e-tron Sportback can be charged using a potent 150kW public charger and it can go from 10-80% in just 30 minutes, but you may have trouble finding one.
-As of early 2020, there are less than 1,000 150kW chargers in the UK, compared with around 27,000 slower charging posts.
-Every e-tron has 22 litres of coolant to keep the battery pack cool enough to maintain high charging speeds.
+As of late 2021, there are less than 4,000 rapid chargers in the UK out of almost 28,000 charging posts, but the network is being expanded and upgraded.
+Every e-tron has 22 litres of coolant to keep the battery pack cool enough to maintain higher charging speeds.

 Both the ‘50 and ‘55’ versions of the e-tron have two electric motors powering the front and rear axles independently, creating a new version of Audi's quattro four-wheel drive that ensures grip and traction are excellent.

-The entry-level ‘50’ model produces 308bhp and manages 0-62mph in seven seconds with a top speed of 118mph, but it isn’t currently offered in the UK.
+The entry-level ‘50’ model produces 308bhp and manages 0-62mph in seven seconds with a top speed of 118mph.
 The 402bhp ‘55’ model delivers all of its power with no drama, and virtually no sound, isolating occupants from the outside world while sprinting from 0-62mph in as little as 5.7 seconds depending on which drive mode you choose.
 This effect seems even more dramatic in the Sportback, which is one of the quietest cars we've driven.

 Despite weighing around 2.4 tonnes, the 55 version of the e-tron Sportback also stays impressively controlled through fast, sweeping corners.
 Its steering is consistent and feels naturally weighted, while no less than seven driving modes range from Eco to Dynamic to adjust the driving experience.
 However, the e-tron Sportback feels big on anything less than a motorway, and there’s no disguising its weight.
 It’s a very relaxing car to drive, but not exactly fun or engaging.

-Plant the throttle, and the ‘S” manages 0-62mph in 4.5 seconds.
+Plant the throttle, and the ‘S' manages 0-62mph in 4.5 seconds.
 Drivers will be able to repeat a fast standing start up to 10 times in a row before the battery and motors begin to overheat.
-Top speed is limited to 130mph.
+Top speed is electronically limited to 130mph.

 When driven in normal mode, power is sent to the rear wheels.
 Selecting S mode sends power to all four wheels, with the clever torque vectoring system distributing power between each of the rear wheels helping to maximise grip and performance.
 As well as improving cornering, the system allows the driver to produce tyre smoking drifts on a track when dynamic mode is selected by splitting power across the rear axle.